Poise-Logic/free-genai-bootcamp-2025/lang-portal/coding-assistant-rules.md

   - Flask-CORS for cross-origin requests
   - SQLite3 database (words.db)
   - Pytest for testing
+  - uv for Python package management and command execution
   - Git/GitHub for version control
-  - uv for Python package management (replacing pip)

 ### Frontend Structure
 - Use functional components with React hooks